rtxsc/html5-websocket-blynk-mqtt/README.md

+# Forked by RTXSC for Robotronix Inc. 1 Aug 2025 Fri
 # Blynk MQTT client for HTML5 / JavaScript

 HTML5, combined with WebSockets, provides a powerful duo for building real-time, interactive